JayStecki/OpenStreetMapAPIdoc/docs/endpoints_(API_calls)/create_note.md

 === "400 (**Bad request**)"
     If the text field was not present.
 === "404 (**Not found**)"
-    This applies, if the request is not a (HTTP) POST request.
+    This applies if the request is not a (HTTP) POST request.